Persistence (psychology)

-Persistence is a key personality trait, describing an individual's propensity to remain motivated, resilient, and goal-driven in the face of challenges and difficulties they may encounter whilst carrying out tasks and working towards goals.
+Persistence is a personality trait, describing an individual's propensity to remain motivated, resilient, and goal-driven in the face of challenges and difficulties they may encounter whilst carrying out tasks and working towards goals.
 Identified by psychiatrist C. Robert Cloninger in his Psychobiological Model of Personality, persistence more precisely refers to "perseverance in spite of fatigue or frustration".
 According to Cloninger, this perseverance demonstrates a psychological determination that is foundational in aiding an individual's long-term success in achieving goals.

 Background

+C. Robert Cloninger's work focuses primarily on personality and well-being.
+Cloninger outlined his model of personality by distinguishing between what he described as temperament and character traits.
+Temperament refers to genetically based differences in a range of behavioural and emotional characteristics which emerge early in an individual's life.
+Initially, the model comprised three temperament dimensions: